COVID: WHICH STATES COULD BE HARDEST HIT BY DELTA? (4 AM ET) - KESQ

 By Holly Yan and Madeline Holcombe, CNN

-The more dangerous and more transmissible Delta variant has spread to almost every state in the US, fueling health experts’ concerns about Covid-19 spikes.
+The more transmissible Delta variant has spread to almost every state in the US, fueling health experts’ concerns about Covid-19 spikes.

 In Los Angeles County, the pace of Delta’s spread has prompted officials to reinstate mask guidance for public indoor spaces — regardless of vaccination status.

-The new, voluntary mask guidance is necessary until health officials can “better understand how and to who the Delta variant is spreading,” the county’s department of public health said.
+The new, voluntary mask guidance is needed until health officials can “better understand how and to who the Delta variant is spreading,” the county’s department of public health said.

 The Pfizer/BioNTech vaccine has shown to be 88% effective against symptomatic infections caused by the Delta variant — two weeks after the second dose.
-Those who are only partially vaccinated have significantly less protection.
+Those who received only one dose have significantly less protection.

 And Moderna’s vaccine was found in lab experiments to work against new variants such as the Delta strain, the company said Tuesday.
 Researchers used serum samples from eight participants taken a week after they received their second dose of vaccine.